swith to German Vocalist Waltraud Rennebaum English Homepage Maalot, the new repertoire

 INTERNATIONAL DAY of COMMEMORATION in Memory of the Victims of the HOLOCAUST (Jan.
 27)

-YOM HA SHOA (Holocaust Memorial Day in Israel, May 2)
+YOM HA SHOA (Holocaust Memorial Day in Israel)